Classification of Textile Fibers: Natural vs. Synthetic and Their Properties

 Textile fiber:

-The Fiber is classes of materials which consist of fibrous structure and length is thousand times higher than its diameter and can be spun into yarn, appropriate for weaving & knitting and easily colored by suitable dye stuff are also known as textile fiber.
+Fiber is a class of materials that consist of fibrous structure and the length is a thousand times higher than its diameter and can be spun into yarn, appropriate for weaving & knitting and easily colored by suitable dye stuff are also known as textile fiber.
 The major characteristic of fiber is thousand times longer than its width.
-Generally textile fibers are used for manufacturing three types of fabrics which are woven, non-woven and knitted fabrics.
+Generally, textile fibers are used for manufacturing three types of fabrics, which are woven, non-woven, and knitted fabrics.

 Characteristics of Textile fiber:

-There are different types of fibers, but all of are not textile fibers.
+There are different types of fibers, but not all of them are textile fibers.
 To become a textile fiber, it must have some fundamental properties and characteristics.

 The properties of textile fibers are given below: